sagnikbanerjee15/Finder/proposed_changes_for_version2.md

 	- [ ] Changepoint detection
 	- [ ] Align peptide to reference genomes
 - [ ] Decide on a proper format for accepting input from user.
 For this version, FINDER will be able to accept long reads data as well.
 Long reads transcriptomic data must be provided in fasta format.
+- [ ] Collect data for a variety of species for testing FINDER2
+- [ ] Decide on different metrics to judge quality of annotation for non-model organisms
 - [ ] Decide on a proper method to accumulate outputs and errors from a run and send a summary to the developers.
 These could be the fields
 	- sra_accession (SRA Accession number to download data directly from NCBI-SRA)
 	- tissue_type (Type of tissue)